 Now you only really need one person, and no more costly servers, as they will be rendered near obsolete in the next 5-10 years.

 Is that the only role of a cloud champion?

-In a recent presentation to one of the big four (sorry I cannot disclose which one), we outlined what key three skills a cloud champion needs to have.
-In the above “typical” description we outlined two Accounting and IT.
-But there is a third skill, that is as important.
+In a recent presentation to one of the big four (sorry I cannot disclose which one), we outlined which three key skills a cloud champion needs to have.
+In the above “typical” description we outlined two: Accounting and IT.
+But there is a third skill that is as important.

 This often overlooked and untrained skill is probably the most important skill for your cloud champion.
 Alternatively, perhaps it is even a complete role by itself, but it is most effective in combination with the accounting know how, and the IT how to.